-New tech ventures face many hurdles, not least access to capital.
-Regardless of whether you are a startup or a spinout tech venture, if you are trying to convert know-how into a monetised digital solution, to solve a compelling problem, then there is a better way: be customer-funded alongside pursuit of raising angel, venture or industrial capital.
+New tech ventures face many hurdles, not least, access to affordable capital.
+Regardless of whether you are a startup or a spinout tech venture, if you are trying to convert know-how into a monetised digital solution, to solve a compelling problem, then there is a better way: be customer-funded alongside (or even instead of) pursuit of raising angel, venture or industrial capital.

 The Power of Networking